ronhook/query/docs/index.md

 * Edge 14.14393
 * FireFox 49.0.2

-This will need to be transpiled to support older browsers like Internet Explorer.
+This will need to be transpiled to support older browsers like Internet Explorer and es5 browsers.

 See the [Wiki](https://github.com/ronhook/query/wiki) for a full list of methods.